jclark/satpulse/README.md

+The purpose of SatPulse is to make it easy to run a time server for your local network that enables much more precise synchronization than is possible in a typical NTP-based setup, without having to spend a lot of money.
+A precision in the low tens of nanoseconds is achievable with hardware with a total cost in the low hundreds of dollars.
+SatPulse does not by itself provide a complete time server: rather it is designed to combine with the PTP (Precision Time Protocol) server provided by the [LinuxPTP](https://linuxptp.nwtime.org/) project, which is called ptp4l, and the NTP server provided by the [chrony](https://chrony-project.org/) project.
-SatPulse allows the time pulse from a Global Navigation Satellite System (GNSS) receiver to be used as a source of precision time.
+The role of SatPulse is to use the GPS receiver as a source of time for ptp4l and chrony.
-The initial focus is on supporting the Precision Time Protocol (PTP): the goal is to make it easy and inexpensive to run a PTP grandmaster, which can provide a high-precision source of time for a network.
-This project does not provide an implementation of PTP.
-Instead it is designed to work with the ptp4l program from the LinuxPTP project.

-The first and most well-known GNSS constellation is the Global Positioning System (GPS), operated by the USA.
+A time server based on SatPulse achieves its high precision by taking of advantage of hardware support for PTP.
+The central piece of hardware required by SatPulse is an ethernet controller with a PPS (pulse-per-second) input pin, sometimes called an SDP (software-defined pin).
+Although many ethernet controllers have PTP support, few of those provide a suitable input pin, and even fewer of those are inexpensive.
+SatPulse runs only on Linux, since only Linux provides [APIs](https://docs.kernel.org/driver-api/ptp.html) that provide the necessary access to the ethernet controller's PTP support.
+The ethernet controller must also have Linux drivers that support these APIs.
+The main requirement for the GPS receiver is that it provide a PPS output signal that is electrically compatible with the PPS input pin on the ethernet controller.
+See the [What hardware to get](#what-hardware-to-get) section below.
+In a typical NTP setup, the PPS output of the GPS receiver is connected to either a serial port or a GPIO pin; SatPulse does not support this, since it cannot achieve the precision that SatPulse is intended to enable.

-But there are other GNSS constellations with global coverage: Galileo, GLONASS and BeiDou operated by the European Union, Russia and China respectively.
+GPS (Global Positioning System) technically refers to the satellite constellation operated by the USA.
+There are three other similar constellations with global coverage: Galileo, BeiDou and GLONASS operated by the European Union, China and Russia respectively.
+The technically correct term for such a constellation is GNSS (Global Navigation Satellite System).
+SatPulse is designed to work any GNSS.
-SatPulse can work with whichever constellations are supported by the GNSS receiver.

-SatPulse is written in the Go programming language.
-It works only on Linux, since only Linux provides the necessary APIs.

-The project is currently at a pre-alpha stage of development.
-It is not yet ready for use.
+The term GPS is used informally to refer to any GNSS system, and we will use it in that sense.

+## Status

+The project is in active development and the sources may occasionally be broken from time to time.

+It would benefit from a few active alpha testers.
+If you would like to alpha test, please open a new issue, and specify your hardware (including ethernet controller and GPS receiver) and Linux distro; I will then create or point you to a suitable binary release.
+Alternatively, you can compile from source and give it a try.

 ## Basics of how it works

-SatPulse is designed to make two pieces of hardware work together:

-- a GNSS receiver (or GNSS disciplined oscillator) that has a PPS (pulse per second) output pin
-- a NIC (network interface card) that includes a PTP hardware clock and both
-   - supports PTP hardware timestamping, and
-   - has a PPS input pin (more precisely, supports using the PTP hardware clock to timestamp pulses received on the pin)

-The PPS output from the GNSS receiver needs to be connected to the PPS input on the NIC.
+An ethernet controller that supports PTP has its own clock, called the PTP hardware clock (PHC), which is completely independent of the computer's system clock.
+The principal function of the PHC is to timestamp incoming and outgoing ethernet packets.
+Each packet is timestamped by the controller hardware, without going through the operating system; this allows the timestamp to be accurate to within a few nanoseconds.
+When the controller has a PPS input pin, the controller can also timestamp the pulses detected by the pin.
+As with the packets, the timestamp for the pulses are with respect to the PHC.

-SatPulse is a daemon, written in the Go language, which:
+SatPulse provides two programs, written in the [Go](https://go.dev/) programming language: `satpulsed` and `satpulsetool`.
+The main one is `satpulsed`; it is a daemon, which

-- talks to a GNSS receiver over a serial port
+- talks to a GPS receiver over a serial port
-- uses the Linux kernel's PTP hardware clock infrastructure to
-   - read the timestamps of pulses from the GNSS receiver
+- reads the timestamps of pulses from the GPS receiver
-   - adjust the time of the PTP hardware clock

-The pulse from the GNSS receiver is precisely aligned with the start of a second; the information over the serial port is used to determine which second it is.
+- adjusts the time of the PHC to match the GPS: the pulse from the GPS receiver is precisely aligned with the start of a second;

-The ptp4l daemon (part of the LinuxPTP project) then uses PTP to distribute the time of the PTP hardware clock to other PTP nodes.
+  the messages received over the serial port are used to determine which second it is

+PTP does not concern itself with the system clock at all.
+The PTP server and client work together to transfer the the time from the server's PHC to the client's PHC.
+A PTP server also provides time-related metadata to its clients:

+- a key idea in PTP is that there can be multiple servers and the client chooses the best; the metadata provides information about the clock accuracy, which the client uses in making its choice
+- a PTP server typically expects the PHC to use the PTP timescale, which is based on atomic time (TAI); the metadata provides information about leap seconds to allow the client to derive UTC time from TAI

+SatPulse communicates with ptp4l using the PTP management protocol and provides it with this metadata.

+NTP works a bit differently: the ultimate purpose of NTP is to keep the system clock of NTP clients in sync with UTC.
+SatPulse takes simultaneously samples of the system clock and the PHC.
+When the PHC is in sync with the GPS, SatPulse derives samples giving the system clock time and corresponding true UTC time, and sends them to chrony using chrony's refclock SOCK interface.
+Chrony uses these samples to adjust the system clock, thus keeping the system clock in sync with UTC.
+Chrony can also act as an NTP server, allowing a NTP client to sync its system clock to UTC.
+The chrony interface thus enables the time from the GPS receiver to be used in two distinct ways: to synchronize the system clock and to provide NTP service.

 ## Quick start